Garvys/MeanMax-CodinGame-Contest/README.md

 ## Dummy

 I decided to modelise the opponents with a *really* simple dummy that follows those rules :
 - The reaper moves to the closest non-empty Wreck with maximum speed.
-If the reaper is already havesting on a wreck then the power is equals to zero.
+If the reaper is already havesting on a wreck then the power is equal to zero.
 - The destroyer moves to the Tanker that is the closest to the reaper of the same player with maximum speed.
 - The Doof moves to the reaper of the opponent with the closest score with maximum speed.
 The idea is that it is better to protect a second position than trying to block someone that has a lot more water than us.